MintFr/captation/README.md

 Generates a stub SIRANE background concentration file with all concentrations set to 1. (may not work)

 ## Developer notes

+The fact that we're working with `NO2 O3 PM10 PM25` is generally hardcoded in the scripts

 ### TODO